Pedestrian Attribute Recognition: A Survey

 \subsubsection{PGDM (ICME-2018) \cite{ICMEli2018pose}}

-The PGDM is the first work which attempt to explore the structure knowledge of pedestrian body (\emph{i.e.} pedestrian pose) for person attributes learning.
-They first estimate the keypoints of given human image using pre-trained pose estimation model.
-Then, they extract the part regions according to these keypoints.
-The deep features of part regions and whole image are all extracted and used for attribute recognition independently.
+The PGDM is the first work that attempts to explore the structure knowledge of the pedestrian body (\emph{i.e.} pedestrian pose) for person attributes learning.
+They first estimate the key points of given human image using a pre-trained pose estimation model.
+Then, they extract the part regions according to these key points.
+The deep features of part regions and whole images are all extracted and used for attribute recognition independently.
 These two scores are then fused together to achieve final attribute recognition.
 The visualization of pose estimation and the whole pipeline of PGDM can be found in Fig. \ref{DeepAlgorithms-PGDM} (a) and (b) respectively.

 As shown in Fig. \ref{DeepAlgorithms-PGDM} (b), the attribute recognition algorithm contains two main modules: \emph{i.e.} the main net and PGDM.
-The main net is a modification of AlexNet \cite{krizhevsky2012imagenet}, the fc8 layer is setting as same with attribute number.
-It takes the attribute recognition as multi-label classification problem and adopts the improved cross-entropy loss \cite{acprli2015multi} as their objective function.
+The main net is a modification of AlexNet \cite{krizhevsky2012imagenet}, the fc8 layer is set as same with attribute number.
+It takes attribute recognition as a multi-label classification problem and adopts the improved cross-entropy loss \cite{acprli2015multi} as its objective function.

-For the PGDM module, its target is to explore the deformable body structure knowledge to assist pedestrian attribute recognition.
+The PGDM module, its target is to explore the deformable body structure knowledge to assist pedestrian attribute recognition.
 The authors resort to deep pose estimation models rather than re-annotating human pose information of training data.
-And they embed existing pose estimation algorithm into their attribute recognition model instead of use it as an external one.
-They directly train a regression network to predict the pedestrian pose with coarse ground truth pose information which obtained from existing pose estimation model \footnote{The human key points list used in PGDM are: head, neck, right shoulder, right elbow, right wrist, left shoulder, left elbow, left wrist, right hip, right knee, right ankle, left hip, left knee, left ankle.}.
+And they embed existing pose estimation algorithms into their attribute recognition model instead of using it as an external one.
+They directly train a regression network to predict the pedestrian pose with coarse ground truth pose information obtained from existing pose estimation model \footnote{The human key points list used in PGDM are: head, neck, right shoulder, right elbow, right wrist, left shoulder, left elbow, left wrist, right hip, right knee, right ankle, left hip, left knee, left ankle.}.
 Once the pose information is obtained, they transform the key points into informative regions using spatial transformer network (STN) \cite{jaderberg2015spatial}.
-Then, they use independent neural network for feature learning from each key point related region.
-They jointly optimize the main net, PGDM and pose regression network.
+Then, they use an independent neural network for feature learning from each key point-related region.
+They jointly optimize the main net, PGDM, and pose regression network.